douglasgreen/outlines/computing/programming_languages/javascript.md

 ## Form Validation and Regular Expressions

 Form validation is a critical aspect of web development, ensuring that user input is properly formatted and useful before being processed or stored.
 JavaScript, being a core technology in web development, offers various ways to perform form validation.
-Let\'s discuss this in the context of the key topics:
+Let's discuss this in the context of the key topics:

 ### Basic Form Validation Techniques